zulip/zulip/templates/zerver/help/join-a-zulip-organization.md

 ## Accept an invitation

-Invitations to Zulip organizations come by email.
+Invitations to Zulip organizations often come by email.
 Look for an email from Zulip.
 It may take a few minutes for the invitation email to reach your inbox.

+Alternatively, an organization administrator may have sent you an invitation link via another method.

 ## Tips